opengeospatial/ogcapi-features/extensions/crs/README.md

 * openapi - normative OpenAPI components specified by the standard
 * xml - normative XML/XSD components specified by the standard
 * examples - JSON and XML examples
+* release-notes.md - overview of changes in new releases